 Hannah Lawrence

 I am a PhD student in machine learning at MIT, where I am fortunate to be advised by Ankur Moitra.
 I am also a member of the wonderful Atomic Architects, led by Tess Smidt.
-Previously, I was a summer research intern at the Open Catalyst Team at Meta FAIR, studying equivariance for chemistry applications.
+Previously, I was a summer research intern at DE Shaw Research, working on tokenization of small molecules for LLMs, and at the Open Catalyst Team at Meta FAIR, studying equivariant architecture for chemistry applications.

 I spent summer 2019 at Microsoft Research, where I was lucky to be mentored by Cameron Musco.
 I've also spent productive summers at Reservoir Labs and the Center for Computational Biology.
 I was an undergrad at Yale in applied math and computer science, where I had the good fortune of being advised by Amin Karbasi and Dan Spielman.